Pye Telecom History Group - Virtual Pye Museum

 Infantry Handset Radiotelephone (1942)

 However, the Ministry preferred to make use of an extra Wireless Set No. 38 mounted in the AFV to talk directly to the other WS38 equipments already in use by the Infantry Soldiers.
-Eventually a special version of WS38 (WS38AFV) was configured to integrate into the WS19 system mounted in vehicles.
+Eventually a special version of WS38 (WS38AFV) was configured to integrate with the WS19 control harness system mounted in vehicles.

-It is believed that early in the war, samples of the Pye VHF hand held set were supplied to the USA by the Tizard Mission, and the style of this equipment could well have influenced the design of other hand held sets later in the War.
-After the War, the equipment was featured in a newsreel film demonstrating the future of personal radio communications by the general public.
+It is believed that early in the war, samples of the Pye VHF hand-held set were supplied to the USA and Canada.
+After the War, the equipment was featured in a short film demonstrating the future use of personal radio communications by the general public.
 See image at right below.
 One of the designers is pictured here posing with the equipment in 1996.
+Handset

 Standard frequency range: 230 - 250 MHz